 The first male teacher, Donald Bailey, served nine months in 1938; the second, Eric Arthur-Mason, taught for five months in 1939.
-Of passing interest is that Arthur-Mason’s sewing teacher, Miss Phillis Soloman, recorded her home address as ‘Hollywood, Yass’, and when Arthur–Mason applied for leave to attend a military training camp, he was identified by the Protection Board itself as the teacher at ‘Hollywood via Yass’: indications that the reserve’s facetious initial label became its regular name during the 1930s.
+Of passing interest is that Arthur-Mason’s sewing teacher, Miss Phillis Soloman, recorded her home address as ‘Hollywood, Yass’, and when Arthur–Mason applied for leave to attend a military training camp, he was identified by the Protection Board itself as the teacher at ‘Hollywood via Yass’: indicating that the reserve’s light-hearted label became its regular name during the 1930s.

-As Department of Education files after 1939 cannot be accessed at present, little can be gleaned about the school’s history between that year and its closure in June 1951.
-In his 2011 memoir however, Ngunnawal elder and Yass community leader Eric Bell reflects on his time there as a pupil from 1946 to 1950:
+In his 2011 memoir Ngunnawal elder and Yass community leader Eric Bell reflects on his time as a pupil at the school from 1946 to 1950:

 "....there was a school for Aborigines on the Hollywood Reserve within easy walking distance of my home........
 I remember the Hollywood school well from when I was six.
 It was an unlined, one room affair, and it was some time before toilets were built for the teacher and the kids.
 The school only went to grade 4, but all four grades were housed in one room, between twelve and twenty kids..........My first teacher in 1946 was Miss Grace Emily Tester...Miss Tester was succeeded at Hollywood by Norman Gilchrist [1948 - ed], an enthusiastic man who tried to make school an interesting and happy place......He was highly innovative and amongst other things tried to encourage sound shopping practices in the girls by setting up a make-believe store, complete with empty packets of grocery staples.
 The girls loved playing at shopping and shop keeping.
 Nature study and sport were also big on Mr Gilchrist's agenda and I remember how he use to encourage us in both activities.
 It was not all work though, as he would take us down to the Yass river for swimming in the summer months, to cool off.
 Each morning before going into the classroom, we had a respectful flag-raising ceremony, and perhaps surprisingly, sang 'Advance Australia Fair' and even more surprisingly 'The Maori Farewell'."
 [Bell, 2011 p.42]